Visitor Restrictions at UCSF Due to the Coronavirus (COVID-19)

 - Visits by anyone who is legally authorized to make decisions for the patient, whether by operation of a DPOA or conservatorship, or in the role of a surrogate decision-maker as recognized by the care provider team for patients who lack decisional capacity.

-- Support persons for patients with physical or developmental disabilities who require assistance (for example, patients with severe hearing loss, dementia or aphasia and patients who are wheelchair-bound or have a left ventricular assist device).
+- Support people for patients with physical or developmental disabilities who require assistance (for example, patients with severe hearing loss, dementia or aphasia and patients who are wheelchair-bound or have a left ventricular assist device).

 - Minors are allowed one adult visitor.

 - Family members of patients who are in end-of-life care or experiencing an acute life-threatening event that makes them unlikely to survive the current hospital stay, in the judgment of the health care team.

 - Patients and family members who would benefit from face-to-face caregiving instructions, either because of the complexity of the material or because of the needs of the patient or caregivers.

 Additional Exceptions: Ambulatory Clinic Appointments

 - Evaluations for transplant that require the clinical team to make sure a comprehensive support system is in place for the patient and assess the support person's ability to comply with the post-transplant expectations, per United Network for Organ Sharing (UNOS) and Centers for Medicare and Medicaid Services (CMS) guidelines.

 - For pediatric clinics and the birth center: All patients with an appointment in a pediatric clinic or pediatric infusion center may be accompanied by a caregiver.
 (This is not limited to patients under age 18, because older patients may have developmental issues that require a caregiver.)

 - Surgical patients of the Orthopaedic Institute may be accompanied by a caregiver or support person who is their source of transportation.